Doctor of Philosophy in Health Informatics

 Classes are scheduled face-to-face in the classroom or online.
 Most face-to-face classes meet for a 3 hour block of time on Mondays or Wednesdays (exceptions may occur).
 Students can choose to take classes one day a week or multiple days.

-Some classes are available online, giving students more flexibility in completing the coursework.
+Some classes are available online, giving students more flexibility in completing the coursework; however unlike other programs at the school, the PhD program cannot be completed 100% online.
 Online courses do not require regular classroom time.
 Faculty have electronic office hours and are also available by appointment for conferences in person, phone or video.
 The school uses a course software called MOODLE to deliver courses to the students.

 Many classes require participation in the end of semester poster symposium.
 Students in online classes may meet that requirement through synchronous audio and video connection.
 The school will assist each student in participating in the poster symposium.